Expert Advice On Improving Your Home

 Frequently Asked Questions About HVAC in Florence-Graham, CA

-You should have your HVAC system inspected twice a year.
-At the time of the inspection, your technician will inform you if any services are required.
+You should have your HVAC system inspected approximately twice annually.
+At the time of the inspection, your technician will inform you what services are needed.
 You should also schedule an inspection if you notice new issues such as leaks, strange noises, or unusual smells.
 If your home has ductwork, you should have it inspected every few years.

 You can save energy during the summer by reducing the amount of power your HVAC system uses to keep your home cool.
-Set your thermostat as close to the outside temperature as you comfortably can, and try to avoid making drastic changes in temperature all at once.
-Keep your roof in good shape and seal any leaks around your doors and windows to avoid letting cool air escape.
+Set your thermostat as close to the outside temperature as you can, and avoid making drastic changes in temperature all at once.
+Keep your roof in good shape and seal any leaks around your windows and doors to avoid letting cool air escape.
 Similarly, ensure that your attic is well ventilated to avoid trapping excess heat in your home.

-Generally, whole-system HVAC installation or replacement takes one to three days.
-Installing or replacing a furnace or air conditioning unit may take anywhere from a few hours up to two days.
-The exact amount of time will vary depending on factors like the size of your house, how easily accessible different sections are, and whether your technician discovers any problems.
+It takes around one to three days to have your HVAC system installed or replaced.
+If you need just an air conditioning unit or a furnace, this may take anywhere from a few hours up to two days.
+This timeline will be affected by the size of your house, how easily accessible your system is, and any issues your technician uncovers.

-For a 2,000-square-foot home, you'll also want an air conditioning unit with between 2.5 and 5 tons of capacity.
-In Florence-Graham, you'll likely need something on the higher end of this range.
+For a 2,000-square-foot home, you'll also want an air conditioning unit with around 2.5 to 5 tons of capacity.
+In Florence-Graham, you'll likely want something on the higher end of this range.
 In general, if your home is over 1,000 square feet, central air will be more effective than window air conditioning units.

 There are several ways you can make your HVAC system more energy-efficient: